 The 1940 Act requires that at least a majority of the Company's directors not be "interested persons" (as defined in the 1940 Act) of the Company.
 Currently, seven of the Company's nine directors have been determined to qualify as independent directors (and to not be "interested persons").
 However, Mr. Lloyd, our Chief Executive Officer and the President of Barings LLC, and therefore an interested person of the Company, serves as Executive Chairman of the Board of Directors.
 The Board of Directors believes that it is in the best interests of investors for Mr. Lloyd to lead the Board of Directors because of his role as Chief Executive Officer of the Company and President of Barings LLC and his broad experience with the day-to-day management of cross-asset class investment teams, corporate strategy, business development and product management.
-In addition, the Board of Directors has designated Mr. Okel as lead independent director to preside over all executive allocates areas of responsibility among the individual directors and the committees in a manner that enhances effective oversight.
-The Board of Directors and believes that its meeting frequency and governance structure provides ample opportunity for direct communication and interaction between the Board of Directors and the Company's management.
+In addition, the Board of Directors has designated Mr. Okel as lead independent director to preside over all executive sessions of independent directors.
+The Board of Directors believes that its leadership structure is appropriate in light of the Company's characteristics and circumstances because the structure allocates areas of responsibility among the individual directors and the committees in a manner that enhances effective oversight.
+The Board of Directors also believes that its meeting frequency and governance structure provides ample opportunity for direct communication and interaction between the Board of Directors and the Company's management.